iainwp/iainwp.github.io/disdis/index.md

 If you feel you have a conflict of interest, then please tell me as soon as you can.

+Questions
+---

+1. How long should the review be?

+   The aim of the process is to pick the very best thesis from those submitted; knowing that only the best have been submitted.
+The review needs to be thorough enough for the committee to make the decision, concentrating on why this is excellent work within its field.
+If you had to put me on the spot I would say 1000-1500 words, but sometimes the message can be shorter.

 *[I.W.Phillips at lboro.ac.uk]*

 Email to nominated reviewers